isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-work-rpt-sets/c-rev-rpt-set-stat.md

 ---
 description: Whenever a Report.cfg file has been configured to generate reports from workspaces, the Worktop in data workbench displays information about the particular report, as defined in the Report.cfg configuration file.
-seo-description: Whenever a Report.cfg file has been configured to generate reports from workspaces, the Worktop in data workbench displays information about the particular report, as defined in the Report.cfg configuration file.
-seo-title: Reviewing Report Set Status
 solution: Analytics
 title: Reviewing Report Set Status
 topic: Data workbench